flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 ### How do I navigate between pages?

-In Xamarin.Forms, you navigate between pages normally through a CarouselPage.
-In Flutter, you can use a `NavigationPage` that manages the stack of pages to display.
+In Xamarin.Forms, the `NavigationPage` class provides a hierarchical navigation experience where the user is able to navigate through pages, forwards and backwards.

 Flutter has a similar implementation, using a `Navigator` and `Routes`.
 A `Route` is an abstraction for a `Page` of an app, and